codemagic-ci-cd/codemagic-docs/content/code-signing/ios-code-signing.md

 Code signing is required by Apple for integrating app services, installing your iOS app on real devices, and for uploading it to App Store Connect so that it can be distributed through TestFlight or App Store.
 It enables to identify who developed the app and ensure that all the changes to the app come from you or your team.

 To receive a signed `.ipa` file of your app on Codemagic, you need to set up code signing.
-When you build without code signing, you will receive a file that runs on simulators only.

 ## Prerequisites